zainabx78/tech501-week3-cicd/Jenkins.md

   - `git push origin dev`
 - Should see the job run on jenkins automatically and be successful.

-### Merging changes from dev to main if job is successful: Job 2:
+## JOB 2 - Merging changes from dev to main if job is successful:

 - Create a new item:
   - Name: `zainab-job2-ci-merge`